Tennis Wales: History

-In 1911 Dinas Powys LTC organised the first Glamorganshire Championships.
-In 1922 Llanelli LTC established the Carmarthenshire Championships.
+In 1911 Dinas Powys LTC also organised the first Glamorganshire Championships.
+In 1922 Llanelli LTC established the Carmarthenshire Championships that was part of the ILTF Circuit until 1982.
 In 1923 the first Welsh Junior Championships were established.
 In 1925 the North Wales Lawn Tennis Association (NWLTA) was founded, and in 1961 the Mid Wales Lawn Tennis Association (MWLTA) was formed.
 During World War II most official records of the Welsh LTA were lost.
 From 1968 until 1974 indoor international tennis tournaments returned to Wales with the staging of the Dewar Cup Aberavon and Dewar Cup Cardiff events that were part of the national Dewar Cup circuit.

 In 2009 Tennis Wales had 98 affiliated clubs, who have just under 12,000 members between them.
 Tennis Wales organises junior, open and veterans' tournaments, including local and regional leagues—North Wales and South Wales—and county teams.

 Until 2013 Tennis Wales was based at the Welsh National Tennis Centre, East Moors, Cardiff.
 Despite protests, the Centre was closed at short notice by its operator Virgin Active, and its future remains in doubt.
 Tennis Wales has a regional office in Wrexham.

 Governance

-Tennis Wales is governed by a board of directors who review, monitor and support the strategic direction of the Organisation via the Chief Executive.
-The Tennis Wales Board has ultimate responsibility of the affairs on the Company Tennis Wales Ltd and ensuring the Company is managed efficiently, effectively and in line with the requirements of the law, the Rules of LTA, to consider the requirements of the LTA and Sport Wales, and the functions laid out in the Company’s Articles of Association.
+Tennis Wales is governed by a board of directors who review, monitor and support the strategic direction of the organisation via the chief executive.
+The Tennis Wales Board has ultimate responsibility of the affairs on the company Tennis Wales Ltd and ensuring the company is managed efficiently, effectively and in line with the requirements of the law, the rules of LTA, to consider the requirements of the LTA and Sport Wales, and the functions laid out in the company’s articles of association.